 Salary sacrificed through a Shared Cost Additional Voluntary Contribution (SCAVC) is pensionable if the employer specifies in the employee’s contract of employment that the contribution the employer makes to the SCAVC is a pensionable emolument.

-Where holiday entitlement is sold in return for additional remuneration, the extra pay will (as in the 2008 Scheme) be non-pensionable, because it is a ‘payment in consideration of loss of holidays’.
+Where holiday entitlement is sold in return for additional remuneration, the extra pay is (as in the 2008 Scheme) non-pensionable, because it is a ‘payment in consideration of loss of holidays’.

 Buying extra leave